 Clinical Nurse Specialists, also known as CNSs, fill an important role in our healthcare systems.
-A CNS is an Advanced Practice Registered Nurse (APRN) who has completed additional coursework in order to earn a Clinical Nurse Specialist advanced degree.
+A CNS is an Advanced Practice Registered Nurse (APRN) who has completed additional coursework in order to earn a an advanced nursing degree with a Clinical Nurse Specialist specialization.
 This CNS degree may be either Master’s or Doctorate level.

 Clinical Nurse Specialists are unique in the nursing world because their practice is focused on improving health services across three distinct spheres of influence: at the patient level, the nurse personnel level, and at the broader level of the healthcare system as a whole.

 Clinical Nurse Specialists may choose from a number of different specializations, which include those that focus on specific populations, specific settings, and even specific types of diseases and medical issues, such as oncology.

 All CNSs must be registered with the Board of Nursing in the state where they practice.
 Because most CNS programs require entering students to have worked as Registered Nurses for at least one year prior to applying to the program, this requirement should already be fulfilled for most CNS students.

 Upon completion of their education, graduates are eligible for CNS certification from the American Nurses Credentialing Center (ANCC).
 The ANCC offers CNS credentials in seven different subspecialties.
 Accredited CNS programs prepare their students to take and pass these examinations.

 Unlike a nurse’s Board of Nursing registration, ANCC credentials are valid in every state.
 A typical CNS program will be sure to prepare its graduates for their credentialing exam, although there is no guarantee of passage.